turbot/steampipe-mod-gcp-insights/docs/index.md

 - Is encryption enabled and what keys are used for encryption?
 - Is versioning enabled?

-Dashboards are available for Compute, IAM, KMS, Kubernetes and Storage services
+Dashboards are available for Compute, IAM, KMS, Kubernetes and Storage services.

 ## References